givemepower8/Phaser3Practices/docs/COC.md

 - Balloon prioritizes defensive structures above all other targets.
 - Hog Rider prioritizes defensive structures above all other targets.
 - Golem prioritizes defensive structures above all other targets.
-- Lava Hound prioritizes Air Defenses above all other target.
+- Lava Hound prioritizes air defenses above all other target.
 - Ice Golem prioritizes defensive structures above all other targets.

 ### Barbarian